 - One of the biggest causes of preventable soft-tissue injuries is a lack of flexibility.
 A lack of flexibility places greater strain on the joints, tendons, and ligaments.
-Improving your flexibility reduces this unnecessary joint tension, and helps to avoid preventable injury.
+Improving your flexibility through beginner yoga for men reduces this unnecessary joint tension, and helps to avoid preventable injury.

 - Much of yoga also helps to correct muscular imbalances, improve motor control (aka increase muscle activation), and this is helpful for preventing injuries due to improper mechanics.

 - Bottom line, with more flexibility and greater muscle control, you will reduce your risk of injury.

 - 10. Improved hormonal levels (testosterone increase) – Our ability to have optimal hormonal levels is largely based on a healthy balance between the (1) parasympathetic nervous system and (2) sympathetic nervous system.
 If you are always stressed, muscles tense, and unable to relax, you will have low testosterone levels.
 That’s because your body only produces testosterone once the parasympathetic nervous system (your rest & digest state) has been activated and your feel at ease.

 - Conversely, your sympathetic nervous system (fight or flight) is what utilizes testosterone stores; but if you never learn to relax and disengage, then you’ll have lower testosterone levels.

 - Yoga helps you relax and improves your mindfulness, which stimulates the parasympathetic nervous system, and helps to increase testosterone.
 (Be sure to eat a healthy diet with less inflammatory foods, and to sleep at least 8 hours per night, too!)